 |Total Carbohydrate 1g||0%|

 |Total Sugars 1g|

 |Vitamin C 0mg||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Whether you're grilling pork chops or a tenderloin, this marinade has ingredients like peanut oil (substitutions available) and soy sauce that give it great flavor.
 You can leave out the liquid smoke if you prefer.

-If making marinade ahead of time, place into an air tight container and store in refrigerator for 5 to 7 days after preparation.
+- If making marinade ahead of time, place into an airtight container and store in the refrigerator for 5 to 7 days after preparation.